-Unique Identifier Planned Activity Name 20402MC405F State Motorcycle Rider Education Program
+Unique Identifier Planned Activity Name NH21405F-000 State Motorcycle Rider Education Program

-Planned Activity: State Motorcycle Rider Education Program Planned activity number: 20402MC405F
+Planned Activity: State Motorcycle Rider Education Program Planned activity number: NH21405F-000

-The purpose of the Motorcycle Rider Education Program is to provide motorcycle safety training for at least 1,200 individuals during the motorcycle training season.
-Courses are designed to train individuals interested in obtaining a first-time motorcycle endorsement and individuals already holding a motorcycle endorsement interested in honing their motorcycle skills.
+The purpose of the Motorcycle Rider Education Program is to provide motorcycle safety training to at least 1,200 individuals during the motorcycle training season.
+Courses are designed to train individuals interested in obtaining a first-time motorcycle endorsement, and individuals already holding a motorcycle endorsement interested in honing their motorcycle skills.
 Training includes exercises designed to teach the basics of motorcycle operation while enhancing skill levels.
 It also includes instruction on wearing proper riding gear (DOT helmet, eye protection, full fingered gloves, motorcycle riding jacket and pants, and over the ankle footwear), the risks associated with using drugs or alcohol while riding, and how to be visible to other motorists.
-Courses are provided at eight training facilities located in Berlin, Rutland, Pittsford, Dummerston, Highgate, St. Johnsbury, and two sites in Colchester.
+Courses are provided at eight training facilities located in Berlin, East Dorset, Pittsford, Dummerston, Highgate, St. Johnsbury, and two sites in Colchester.

-The program administrator will attend national RiderCoach Trainer updates and the program will train additional RiderCoaches in order to have an adequate number of trainers available and to keep Vermont's roster of trainers up-to-date with the curriculum and qualified for certification.
+The program administrator will attend national motorcycle safety related training events and any RiderCoach Trainer updates.
+The program will train additional RiderCoaches in order to have an adequate number of trainers available and to keep Vermont's roster of trainers up to date with the curriculum and qualified for certification.